BRCA1 and BRCA2: Cancer Risk and Genetic Testing

-It is also important to note that other characteristics of a particular woman can make her risk higher or lower than the average risks.
+It is also important to note that other characteristics of a particular woman can make her cancer risk higher or lower than the average risks.
 These characteristics include her family history of breast, ovarian, and, possibly, other cancers; the specific mutation(s) she has inherited; and other risk factors, such as her reproductive history.
-However, none of these other factors is as strong as the effect of carrying a harmful BRCA1 or BRCA2 mutation.
+However, at this time, based on current data, none of these other factors seems to be as strong as the effect of carrying a harmful BRCA1 or BRCA2 mutation.

 What other cancers have been linked to mutations in BRCA1 and BRCA2?